QUT-Motorsport/eufs_sim/README.md

 [*] Option to generate tracks with Bezier Curves, to improve speed at the cost of realism while maintaining variety.

-[*] Add new metadata pixel to track images, to keep track of Track Image specification version.
+[√] Add new metadata pixel to track images, to keep track of Track Image specification version.

 [*] Add ways for .csv and .launch to keep track of noise pixels from .png, so that ConversionTools is 100% lossless

 [*] Improve cone placement in track generation.

+[*] Reformat all launcher code to conform to coding standards and have a clear, sensible API

 It is an offshoot from the `devel-trackgen-2019-summer` branch, which already has added vast improvements to the launcher from `master`.